Feb. 13, 2026 – 12th Annual Transformative Justice and Abolition Criminology Conference – Via Zoom, Public, Free, and Recorded

 Lucas Alan Dietsche

-Biography: Lucas Alan Dietsche is a National Director of Transformative Justice and member of the Division of Convict Criminology.
+Biographies: Lucas Alan Dietsche (He, Comrade, Accomplice) is a National Director of Transformative Justice and member of the Division of Convict Criminology.
 He is a PhD student in Philosophy, Aesthetics, and Theory with a Masters in Criminology researching Poetic Inquiry, zines, taphology, carceral feminism, and Marxist feminist abolition.
+He is a Guest Lecturer at the Univeristy of Muri.
 Dietsche is adjunct professor of Prisoner Education of Adams State University.
 He was Superior, Wisconsin first Co-Poet Laureate.
 Dietsche is the co-campagin manager for Gladis the Orca for Governor of Minnesota-2026.
 Dietsche has recently published a book on radical Comoros and won the Lived Experience Storyteller Award.

 2).
 10:10am – 10:30am – Inventing the Enemy Within: ‘Trantifa’ and the Long History of Policing Gender Nonconformity in U.S. Security Regimes